(Also known as Pandora Syndrome and formerly known as FUS)

 - New furniture

 - Changing to a new brand of food

 - Humans changing schedules as to when they are home.

-FIC cats are very sensitive and can flare up with symptoms over events that humans frequently discount or pay no attention to.
+FIC cats are very sensitive and urinary signs can flare up over events that humans frequently discount or pay no attention to.
 Most pet owners, however, are aware that the cat in question has a personality that is somewhat anxious or sensitive.